koenderks/aRtsy/README.md

 I like Langton's ant, it reminds me of a crayon painting.
 The problem with this thing is that it always moves off the canvas though...

-You can use the `paint_ant()` function to make your own unique painting in this style.
+You can use the `paint_ant()` function to make your own unique painting with this algorithm.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/master/png/ants/2021-03-03.png' width='270' height='270'>